 This category is key because people spend a lot of time online.
-(In 2018, the Pew Research Center reported that 26% of American adults are online “almost constantly,”while 43% go online several times a day.)
-It also covers a wide range of platforms, the most basic of which are your email marketing, company website, and social media accounts.
+(In 2019, the Pew Research Center reported that 28% of American adults are online “almost constantly,” while 45% go online several times a day.)
+The term “online” also covers a wide range of platforms, the most basic of which are your company’s website, email marketing platform, and social media channels.

 Encourage people to sign up for your email list by making it easy and offering worthwhile incentives.
-Make sure your website contains current information, looks great, and is pleasant to interact with, then link back to it whenever possible.
-Remember that many people will be encountering your website or email message on a smartphone, so make sure those are mobile responsive.
+Make sure your website is mobile-responsive, contains current information, looks great, and is easy to navigate, then link back to it whenever possible.
+Remember that many people will be reading your email messages on a mobile device, so make sure those are mobile-responsive as well.
 If you maintain a presence on Facebook, Twitter, Pinterest, Instagram, YouTube, or elsewhere — and you should — post regularly and keep your voice consistent across all platforms.

 Just because everyone’s online all the time doesn’t mean you should neglect good old-fashioned business cards, flyers, and other tangible forms of marketing.
-On many occasions you’ll want to distribute a physical reminder of who you are and what you do, and a quality brochure or postcard can help your brand stick in someone’s mind.
-Another form of traditional communication that hasn’t gone away is the business letter; make sure whoever writes these for you is doing it properly, and uses your branded letterhead.
+On many occasions, you’ll want to distribute a physical reminder of who you are and what you do, and a quality brochure or postcard can help your brand stick in someone’s mind.
+Another form of traditional communication that hasn’t gone away is the business letter; make sure whoever writes these for you is staying on-brand by using your brand’s voice as well as your branded letterhead.